mannanshukla/mannanshukla.github.io/resume.md

 <!-- The paragraph after the h1 and ul and before the first h2 is optional.
 It
 is intended to be used for a short summary. -->
 I'm an aspiring technology professional with various passion projects.
 I'm always excited to enhance and further my knowledge through practical experience.
 I'm also looking toward the future by pursuing the Google TensorFlow Developer Certification which shows proficiency with Machine Learning concepts and development.
 I am a capable leader with years of public speaking experience.
-I connect with team members an find ways to make everyone's voices and heard and ideas incorporated.
+I connect with team members and encourage everyone to speak out and incorporate their ideas.

 ## Experience